Uranium-238: Breeder reactors

 238U can produce energy via "fast" fission.
 In this process, a neutron that has a kinetic energy in excess of 1 MeV can cause the nucleus of 238U to split.
-Depending on design, this process can contribute some one to ten percent of all fission reactions in a reactor, but too few of the average 2.5 neutrons produced in each fission have enough speed to continue a chain reaction.
+Depending on design, this process can contribute some one to ten percent of all fission reactions in a reactor, but too few of the average 2.5 neutrons produced in each fission have enough speed to continue a chain reaction (this is why natural uranium will not work in a bomb).

 238U can be used as a source material for creating plutonium-239, which can in turn be used as nuclear fuel.
 Breeder reactors carry out such a process of transmutation to convert the fertile isotope 238U into fissile 239Pu.
 It has been estimated that there is anywhere from 10,000 to five billion years worth of 238U for use in these power plants.
 Breeder technology has been used in several experimental nuclear reactors.

 By December 2005, the only breeder reactor producing power was the 600-megawatt BN-600 reactor at the Beloyarsk Nuclear Power Station in Russia.
 Russia later built another unit, BN-800, at the Beloyarsk Nuclear Power Station which became fully operational in November 2016.
 Also, Japan's Monju breeder reactor, which has been inoperative for most of the time since it was originally built in 1986, was ordered for decommissioning in 2016, after safety and design hazards were uncovered, with a completion date set for 2047.
 Both China and India have announced plans to build nuclear breeder reactors.

-The breeder reactor as its name implies creates even larger quantities of 239Pu or 233U than the fission nuclear reactor.
+The breeder reactor as its name implies creates larger quantities of 239Pu or 233U (the fissile isotopes) than it consumes.

 The Clean And Environmentally Safe Advanced Reactor (CAESAR), a nuclear reactor concept that would use steam as a moderator to control delayed neutrons, will potentially be able to use 238U as fuel once the reactor is started with Low-enriched uranium (LEU) fuel.
 This design is still in the early stages of development.